 Passed by California voters in 1978, Proposition 13 established a maximum property tax rate of one percent (1%) of the assessed value, plus any voter approved bonded indebtedness, service fees, improvements bonds and special assessments.
 Proposition 13 also set a property's base value at its 1975-76 market value and limited increases to the assessed value of real property by no more than 2 percent per year or the Consumer Price Index (CPI), whichever is lower.
-Real property is reassessed at its current fair market value at the time there is a change in ownership, completion of new construction or a change in use.
+Real property is reassessed at its current fair market value under two conditions: 1) when there is a change in ownership, and 2) upon completion of new construction or a change in use.
 This reassessment establishes a new base year value.
+It is this base year value upon which the 1% tax rate is based.

 Real property may also be reassessed when the economy declines and market values decrease.
-The owner is entitled to a temporary adjustment in the assessed value of the property if its assessed value was more than the market value on the lien date, January 1st of every year.
-Temporary reductions of this sort are mandated by Proposition 8 which was passed by the voters in 1978.
+The owner is entitled to a temporary adjustment in the assessed value of the property if its assessed value was more than the market value on the lien date which is January 1st of every year.
+Temporary reductions of this sort are mandated by Proposition 8 which was passed by the voters of California in 1978.
 "Prop 8" reductions are also processed by the Assessor-Recorder's Office and our office sees many more requests for these reductions when the real estate market is in a state of decline.